Dmccullor/climate_change_gp/README.md

 **PostgreSQL – AWS S3 Bucket – Jupyter Notebook**

-To demonstrate our understanding of using Amazon Web Services as well as PostgreSQL we performed all our data cleansing using PostgreSQL then pulled data from PostGreSQL into our S3 bucket created for the purpose of this project and from Amazon Web Services.
+To demonstrate our understanding of using Amazon Web Services as well as PostgreSQL we performed all our data cleansing using PostgreSQL then pulled data from PostgreSQL into our S3 bucket created for the purpose of this project and from Amazon Web Services.
 We then pulled the data into Jupyter Notebook to run the machine learning model

 **PostgreSQL – R Studio**